 Approved Dance Centres

-The purpose of approval is to assure the ISTD of the suitability of a prospective ADC and to ensure the institution has:
+The purpose of approval is to assure the ISTD of the probity and appropriate standing of a prospective ADC and to ensure the institution has:

-♦appropriate physical facilities i.e. studio size, flooring, lighting;
+- appropriate physical facilities with Wi-Fi i.e. studio size, flooring, lighting, Internet access

 Can any school become an ADC?

-The DDI and DDE form part of the ISTD’s initial teacher training in the European Union (EU) and the ADC scheme exists within the EU.
-If your school is interested in offering the DDI and DDE, please contact Gemma Bridge who will provide you with all the relevant information.
+The DDE forms part of the ISTD’s initial teacher training in the European Union (EU) and the ADC scheme exists at present within the EU.
+If your school is interested in offering the DDE please contact Gemma Bridge who will provide you with all the relevant information.
 Applications to become an ADC are welcome at any time.

 If you want to deliver ISTD graded and vocational graded examinations, class tests, etc., your school does not need to become an ADC.
 It is simply the case that your school must have a suitably qualified ISTD teacher with a current and appropriate level of membership.
 For information of membership, please click here.

-I want to start the DDI and DDE programme.
+I want to start the DDE programme.
 Where can I find a list of ADCs in my area?

 To find an Approved Dance Centre near you that is approved for the genre you are interested in studying, please click here.

-I want to teach on the DDI and DDE programme.
+I want to teach on the DDE programme.
 How can I do that?

 To be eligible to apply to become an Approved Tutor, you must be linked to an ADC and have the following: